 - We will have children’s packets with crayons and colouring/activity sheets available for any child(ren) who join us “in person” with their families.
 Each packet will be sanitized following the service.

-How can I continue to give weekly?
+How can I continue to give to support the church?

 - First of all, we thank you for your faithfulness in giving to the ministries of Arlington Woods Church as we reach our community.